cs1302uga/cs1302-api-app/README.rst

 3. **How can I generate my Javadoc using Maven?**

-   Use ``mvn javadoc:javadoc`` to generate the website files in ``target/site/apidocs``, then use ``ln -s`` with the appropiate arguments to host a link that location in your ``~/public_html`` directory.
+   Use ``mvn javadoc:javadoc`` to generate the website files in ``target/site/apidocs``, then use ``ln -s`` with the appropriate arguments to host a link that location in your ``~/public_html`` directory.

 .. #############################################################################